apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 1   2  Hello
 {% endhighlight %}

-Note that "to_pandas" is not supported on flink planner, and not all data types can be emitted to pandas DataFrame.
+Note that "to_pandas" is not supported by the flink planner, and not all data types can be emitted to pandas DataFrames.
-If the `TableEnvironment` is in streaming mode, calling "to_pandas" on the tables which contain retract messages (i.e. update-before) is also not supported.

-### Emit to Single Sink Table
+### Emitting Results to One Sink Table

-You can call "execute_insert" method to emit the data in a `Table` object to a sink table:
+You can call the "execute_insert" method to emit the data in a `Table` object to a sink table:

 {% highlight python %}

 table_env.execute_sql("""
     CREATE TABLE sink_table (
         id BIGINT,
-        data VARCHAR)
+        data VARCHAR
-    WITH (
+    ) WITH (
         'connector' = 'print'
     )
 """)